MikeFHS/automated-rating-curve/docs/bathymetry.md

 For bathymetry depth, you now have two supported options:

-1. Provide `Flow_File_BF` and let ARC solve Manning's equation for depth.
+1. Provide `Flow_File_BF` and let ARC solve the reach-network energy balance for an initial depth.
 2. Omit `Flow_File_BF` and instead provide `drainage_area_field`, `coefficient_depth`, `exponent_depth`, `coefficient_width`, and `exponent_width` together.

+Both paths feed the same reach-median filtering and downstream non-decreasing depth constraint before bathymetry is applied.

 In the current staged workflow, those drainage-area width parameters are used first to decide whether a sampled section is narrow enough to accept the explicit one-cell triangular fallback.
 If that gate does not pass, bank placement still comes from land cover, reach-scale INFLECT, and the local DEM fallback methods.